 The first FIDO specification, published in December 2014, included two components: The Universal Authentication Framework (UAF) and the Universal 2nd Factor (U2F).

-U2F is the standard for physical security keys that act as second factor (2FA) to the passwords of your online accounts.
+U2F is the standard for physical security keys that act as a second factor (2FA) to the passwords of your online accounts.
 U2F keys are usually connected to your computer via USB, but there are also near-field communication (NFC) and Bluetooth Low Energy (BLE) models that can be used for mobile devices.
 U2F devices use the public encryption key scheme to protect your account.
 The private key is stored exclusively on the U2F device and never leaves it, which makes it much more secure than SMS- and time-based 2FA methods, which can be spoofed by crafty hackers.

 The UAF protocol is a standard that allows services to adopt passwordless and multi-factor security.
 When creating accounts, users register a device of their choice with the service and specify a local authentication mechanism such as fingerprint scanning, facial or voice recognition, entering a PIN, etc. As U2F, UAF creates a key pair, stores the private key on the device and the public key in the service’s servers.

 Whenever users want to log in to a UAF service, instead of typing a password, they just need to repeat the UAF method they had signed up with, such as running a fingerprint scan on their device.

 In April 2018, the alliance launched FIDO2, the updated and upgraded version of its original specifications.
 FIDO2 was meant to pave the way for easier adoption of secure, passwordless authentication for a wide range of online services and user devices.